Differential/docs/CLIENT-GUIDE.md

 ### Funding has dried up

-Too often we are working with entrepreneurs on an MVP with the goal of acquiring additional capital from investors where the investors get cold feet.
-That's ok.
-Most of our team have been through that personally.
-When it does happen, let's have an honest conversation, and make a plan to leave the code in a spot where it can be picked up again with minimal restart effort when funding is available.
+Too often, we are working with entrepreneurs on an MVP with the goal of acquiring capital from investors, and those investors get cold feet.
+Many on our team have been through that.
+When it does happen, let's have an honest conversation, and make a plan to leave the code in a spot where we can pick up again with minimal restart effort, when funding is available.

 ### You decided to shut the project down

 After months of missed user acquisition goals, some clients make the decision to shut down the project.
-Let us know and we will be able to turn off all charged services so you won't incur additional costs.
+Let us know and we will be able to turn off all charged services so you won't incur ongoing costs.

 ### Bringing on a new developer